 - Support both the departmental and divisional goals focused on diversity and inclusion

-- Assume responsibility for a secondary assignment within the Office of Student Life such as assessment initiatives, advising the Residence Hall Association or co-chairing committees that plan and implement RA training, RA/GRC recruitment, selection, and/or staff development
+- Assume responsibility for a secondary assignment within the Office of Student Life such as advising the Residence Hall Association or chairing committees that plan and implement RA/GRC recruitment, selection, and/or staff development

-- Serve as the primary conduct officer and manage the student conduct caseload within the residential area
+- Serve as a University hearing officer and primary manager of the conduct caseload within the residential area

 - Participate in the continual assessment and improvement of Student Life initiatives

 - Collaborate with colleagues in the development and management of Loyola's Living Learning Initiative - Messina (depending on residential area).
-For more information regarding Loyola's new Living Learning Initiative, please visit https://www.loyola.edu/messina
+For more information, please visit Messina.

 - Master’s degree in College Student Personnel, Higher Education, Counseling in Student Affairs or a related field